Pokémon Go: Pokémon collection

-Unlike most other installments in the Pokémon series, players in Pokémon Go do not battle wild Pokémon to catch them.
-During an encounter with a wild Pokémon, a player may throw a Poké Ball at it by flicking it from the bottom of the screen up toward the Pokémon.
-If the Pokémon is caught, it will come under the ownership of the player.
-Factors in the success rate of catching a Pokémon include the Pokémon's catch rate, the timing, the type of Poké Ball used, etc. After catching a wild Pokémon, the player is awarded two types of in-game currencies: Candies and Stardust.
-The Candies awarded by a successful catch depend on what evolutionary chain a Pokémon belongs to.
-A player can use Stardust and Candies to raise a Pokémon's level and hence "Combat Power" (CP).
-However, only Candies are needed to evolve a Pokémon, except for certain Pokémon that might need special items.
-Each Pokémon evolution tree has its own type of Candy, which can only be used to evolve or level up.
-The maximum level a player can achieve was originally level 40, but expanded to 50 as of November 30, 2020.
-The player can also transfer the Pokémon back to the Pokémon Professor Willow to earn more Candies and create room for more Pokémon.
-Shiny Pokémon are available through multiple ways, mostly by chance.
-One popular goal of the game is to complete the entries in the Pokédex, a comprehensive Pokémon logbook, by catching and evolving them to collect every one in it.
+Unlike most other installments in the Pokémon series, players in Pokémon GO do not battle against wild Pokémon to capture them.
+During an encounter with a wild Pokémon, a Poké Ball can be thrown towards the Pokémon by flicking it up toward the Pokémon from the bottom of the screen and instantly releasing after doing so.
+If the Pokémon is caught, it will now belong to the player.
+Factors in the success rate of catching a Pokémon include the Pokémon's catch rate, the timing, the variant of Poké Ball that was used, etc. After capturing a wild Pokémon, the player is awarded two different types of in-game currency: Candy and Stardust.
+The Candies awarded by a successful capture are determined by the evolutionary chain to which the Pokémon belongs.
+Players can increase a Pokémon's level and hence, its "Combat Power" (CP) by using Stardust and Candy.
+However, only Candies are required to evolve a Pokémon, besides the Pokémon that require special items or conditions in order to evolve.
+Each Pokémon evolution tree has its own type of Candy, which is limited to leveling up or evolving that Pokémon.
+Originally set at level 40, the maximum level a player can reach was increased to level 50 on November 30, 2020, and then raised again to level 80 from a leveling update on October 15, 2025.
+The player can also transfer the Pokémon back to Professor Willow (which causes the removal of that Pokémon from their collection) to obtain more Candy and make space for another Pokémon.
+Shiny Pokémon can be found in a variety of ways, usually through chance or a "Community Day".
+A common goal for many players is to finish the entire Pokédex, which is a detailed Pokémon logbook that you can complete by catching and evolving all of the Pokémon inside.

-In September 2016, Niantic introduced a "Buddy Pokémon" feature, which allows players to pick a Pokémon to appear alongside them on the profile screen, and receive in-game rewards and bonuses based on the chosen Pokémon.
+In September 2016, Niantic introduced a feature named "Buddy Pokémon".
+This feature enables players to choose a Pokémon from their collection to display on their profile screen and accompany their avatar during gameplay and receive bonuses plus in-game items depending on the Pokémon they have selected.
 The feature was released later that month.
-Certain Pokémon have different distances that they need to be walked in order to receive candy.
-The more the player walks in real time, the more candy they can earn.
-During the same update, Niantic made it impossible for players with rooted or jailbroken devices to log into the game in an effort to reduce and prevent cheating.
+Pokémon have different distances that they need to travel with the player in order to receive Candy.
+The player can earn more Candy the more they walk in real time.
+During the same update, Niantic added a feature to prevent players with rooted or jailbroken devices from logging into the game in an effort to reduce and prevent cheating.

-On January 20, 2018, Pokémon Go held the first Community Day, a monthly event that increases the appearance rate of a specific Pokémon and offer an exclusive move to the final evolution of the featured Pokémon only if caught or evolved during the event window.
-Players also have a higher chance to catch the Shiny variant of the featured Pokémon.
-The first Community Day featured Pikachu, with the exclusive move Surf to Raichu.
+On January 20, 2018, Pokémon Go hosted the first Community Day, a monthly event that increases a featured Pokémon's spawn rate and provides an exclusive attack for the Pokémon's last evolution if it was completely evolved during the event.
+Players also have an increased chance of catching the featured Pokémon's Shiny version.
+The first Community Day featured Pikachu, with the exclusive attack Surf if evolved to Raichu during the event.